SunnyZhiyangHe/sunnyzhiyanghe.github.io/_pages/about.md

 </details>

 ## Experiences {#exp}
-- I am serving on the program committee of QIP 2026.
+- I served on the program committee of QIP 2026.
 - I was a summer intern at [QuEra](https://www.quera.com/) in 2024.
 - In Spring 2024, I was a visitor at the [Quantum Algorithms, Complexity, and Fault Tolerance Workshop](https://simons.berkeley.edu/programs/quantum-algorithms-complexity-fault-tolerance) hosted by [Simons Institute](https://simons.berkeley.edu/homepage) at UC Berkeley.
 - I was a summer intern at [IBM Quantum](https://www.ibm.com/quantum) in 2022 and 2023.